amanbhagat77/Text-Prediction-NLP/README.md

 # Prediction Model

 Kneser-Ney smoothing is an algorithm designed to adjust the weights (through discounting) by using the continuation counts of lower n-grams.
-The concept is fairly simple though a bit more difficult to implement in a program than the one used in Prediction Model 1.
+The concept is fairly simple though a bit more difficult to implement in a program.

 Given the sentence, “Francisco”" is presented as the suggested ending, because it appears more often than “glasses” in some text.